-Could cause loss of control, passenger ejection (2-UP models) or cause vehicle to overturn.
+Could cause loss of control, passenger ejection or cause vehicle to overturn.

-Never attempt this maneuver on 2-UP models when the passenger is on board.
+Never attempt this maneuver when a passenger is on board.
 Always disembark him before executing.

 Never attempt to turn the vehicle around on any hill until you have mastered the turning technique as described in this Operator's Guide on level ground.
 Be very careful when turning on any hill.